Skip to main content

 Example 2

-MissingMethodException: AOT generic method isn't instantiated in aot module
+MissingMethodException: AOT generic method not instantiated in aot module

 void System.ValueType<System.Int32, System.String>.ctor()

-The empty constructor of the value type does not call the corresponding constructor, but corresponds to the initobj instruction.
-In fact, you can't directly reference it, but you just need to force the instantiation of this type, and all functions of the preserve class will naturally include the .ctor function.
+The empty constructor of value types doesn't call the corresponding constructor, but corresponds to the initobj instruction.
+Actually you cannot directly reference it, but you just need to force instantiate this type, preserve all functions of this class, and naturally it will include the .ctor function.

 class RefTypes